-Traditional metal braces are more effective, less expensive but at the same time will give you a metallic smile, which can make some people feel very self-concious.
+Traditional metal braces are less expensive but at the same time will give you a metallic smile, which can make some people feel very self-conscious.
 On the other hand, ceramic braces are made of a clear material that makes it difficult to tell if you’re wearing braces at all.
 The natural look of these smooth, sculpted and completely clear ceramic braces are strong and will not stain or discolor, and blend in with any tooth shade.
 Also, they are larger, covering more of the tooth than the metal braces.

 Frequently Asked Questions

 Some patients can experience moderate pain and discomfort over the first few days only.

 Orthodontic treatment fees may vary depending on the complexity of the problem and length of treatment time.

 How long do I have to wear them?

 The average time is from 18 to 30 months, but that can vary depending on the severity of the correction necessary and patient compliance

 mprove Your Smile with Ceramic BracesWhen deciding between the two types of braces, you may want to keep the following considerations in mind:Do You Care About How Noticeable Your Braces Are?

 Traditional metal braces are very noticeable when you smile, laugh, or talk.
 This can make people feel very self-conscious.
 Those feelings can be even greater if you have an important event coming up, like a job interview or a wedding.
 Ceramic braces are meant to be less noticeable, and so a good alternative to more traditional braces.
 (There are other types of braces as well.)